-1. that, whenever an assignment to a station operating standard-frequency emission is put into service, the administration concerned shall notify this assignment to the IFRB, in accordance with the provisions of Article 12 of the Radio Regulations; however, no notice should be submitted to the IFRB until experimental investigations and coordination have been completed, in accordance with Article 33, of the Radio Regulations;

-2. that, in addition, each administration should send all pertinent information on standard-frequency stations (such as frequency stability, changes in the phase of time pulses, changes in transmission schedule) to the Chairman, Study Group 7, and to the Directors, CCIR and BIH, for official publication within the shortest possible time;

-3. that Study Group 7 should cooperate with the International Astronomical Union (IAU), the International Union of Radio Science (URSI), the International Union of Geodesy and Geophysics (IUGG), the International Union of Pure and Applied Physics (IUPAP) and the Bureau international de l'heure (BIH).
+- 1. that, whenever an assignment to a station operating standard-frequency emission is put into service, the administration concerned shall notify this assignment to the IFRB, in accordance with the provisions of Article 12 of the Radio Regulations; however, no notice should be submitted to the IFRB until experimental investigations and coordination have been completed, in accordance with Article 33, of the Radio Regulations; - 2. that, in addition, each administration should send all pertinent information on standard-frequency stations (such as frequency stability, changes in the phase of time pulses, changes in transmission schedule) to the Chairman, Study Group 7, to the Director, CCIR, and, for official publication, to the Director, BIH; - 3. that Study Group 7 should cooperate with the International Astronomical Union (IAU), the International Union of Radio Science (URSI), the International Union of Geodesy and Geophysics (IUGG), the International Union of Pure and Applied Physics (IUPAP) and the Bureau international de l'heure (BIH) and the International Committee of Weights and Measures (CIPM).